 Subfolders often require less time and work than subdomains and do not run the risk of confusing Google.

 Learn more about what this looks like in practice by reading our A-1 Concrete Leveling case study.

 Franchise location pages and franchisee websites should have these elements

-Often, business embed Google Maps, which allows users to look up directions, as in the example below.
+Often, businesses embed Google Maps, which allows users to look up directions, as in the example below.
 Here are Google’s instructions for embedding Google Maps.

-- Original photos and/or videos from this location.
-Real, location-specific photos help reassure visitors that your business is legitimate by proving that the location really exists, and that other customers have gone there and enjoyed their experience.
+Real, location-specific photos help reassure visitors that your business is legitimate by proving that the location really exists and that other customers have gone there and enjoyed their experience.